single-spa/single-spa/docs/single-spa-ecosystem.md

 # single-spa ecosystem
-The ecosystem around single-spa is still new, but there are already some great projects that make things better.
+The single-spa ecosystem is quickly growing to support as many frameworks and build tools as possible.

 ## Help for frameworks
-There are a growing number of projects that help you bootstrap, mount, and unmount your applications that are written with popular frameworks.
+There is a growing number of projects that help you bootstrap, mount, and unmount your applications that are written with popular frameworks.
 Feel free to contribute to this list with your own project: